 Roads - The district of Jamui is well served by a network of roads.
 Road communication is the main mode of transportation in this district.
 The roads are classified as the National Highways, State Highways, Major district roads and other district roads.
 They are maintained by the Public Works Department, the Rural Engineering Organisation, the Zila Parishad and Municipalities.
 It is also connected with the interior of the district by metalled road.
-Two State Highway (SH) cross the district.
-SH-6 and SH-18 also pass through the district.
+Two State Highways (SH-6 & SH-18) also passes through the district.